-Greg Gardella is the president of Gardella Grace.
-He graduated with a bachelor’s in mechanical engineering (magna cum laude), a master’s in electrical engineering (grade point average 3.9/4) from the University of Minnesota and a JD from the University of Michigan (cum laude).
-He is recognised as an expert in the field of post-grant proceedings and speaks frequently on the topic.
-He is also experienced in IP transactions, IP litigation and patent prosecution.
-Mr Gardella successfully defended the famous TiVo DVR patent, which thereafter generated well over $1 billion in licensing revenue.
+Greg Gardella is the managing principal of Gardella Grace.
+He graduated with a bachelor of science in mechanical engineering (magna cum laude), a masters in electrical engineering from the University of Minnesota and a juris doctor from the University of Michigan (cum laude).
+He is recognised as an expert in the field of postgrant proceedings and speaks frequently on the topic.
+Mr Gardella is also experienced in IP transactions, IP litigation and patent prosecution.
+He successfully defended the famous TiVo DVR patent, which thereafter generated well over $1 billion in licensing revenue.